nisha-kaushal/Credit-Card-Fraud-Imbalance/README.md

 To begin, I found the descriptive statistics of all transactions, which can be found in the boxplot below: <br>
 ![image](https://github.com/nisha-kaushal/Credit-Card-Fraud-Imbalance/assets/100887571/d6513100-c3d4-4101-843c-3391c37ca06a) <br>
 The figure was created using Plotly, which allows for hover annotations.
 Hovering over the original figure will show the minumum, lower fence, first quarter, median,third quarter, and upper fence values.
 It seems that there are a significant amount of outliers, making it so that we cannot get an accurate visualization without removing a large portion of the outliers.
-To visualize the boxplot portion better, I will make the cutoff point for the y-axis range $500:
+To visualize the boxplot portion better, I then created a cutoff point for the y-axis range ($500):

 ![image](https://github.com/nisha-kaushal/Credit-Card-Fraud-Imbalance/assets/100887571/7384804e-05b5-4fa6-b31b-e291f50b6c5a) <br>
 While the majority of the transactions are within the \\$0-185 range, there seems to be a wide range of transaction amounts above that amount.
 Are the larger-amount outliers within the fraud (Class = 1) transactions, or the normal (Class = 0) transactions?